×

 What do people appreciate most about the culture in Vietnam?

 "I love this place.
-The people are just wonderful, teh food is amazing, everything is super cheap, there is a dynamism about the place and it is great to be a part of a country that is growing rapidly," explained one person living in Ho Chi Minh, Vietnam.
+The people are just wonderful, teh food is amazing, everything is super cheap, there is a dynamism about the place and it is great to be a part of a country that is growing rapidly," said one in Ho Chi Minh.

 What do people find most challenging about the culture in Vietnam?